Monk: "If I have nothing in my mind, what shall I do?"

 The reasons for this design decision are manifold.
 Floating point numbers smack of imperfection, they don't give "exact" results, have limited precision and range, and require an extra data type.
 It is hard to understand what really goes on (How many digits of precision do we have today?
 Are perhaps 10-byte floats used for intermediate results?
 How does rounding behave?).

-For fixpoint support, the system must handle just integer arithmetics, I/O and string conversions.
+For fixpoint support, the system must handle just integer arithmetic, I/O and string conversions.
 The rest is under programmer's control and responsibility (the essence of PicoLisp).

-Carefully scaled fixpoint calculations can do anything floating points can do.
+Carefully scaled fixpoint calculations can do anything floating point can do.

 That's not a good idea.
 The next time that function gets executed within the dynamic context the system may crash.
 Therefore we have a convention to use an upper case first letter for locally bound symbols:

 (de findCar (Car List) (when (member Car (cdr List)) (list Car (car List)) ) )